shahbazalamjobs/Web-Development-Practice/05-Nodejs/01-w3-school/Readme.md

 - Please note that the ES6 example requires proper environment setup and module loading configuration, while the CommonJS example is suitable for the default behavior in Node.js.

+---

+## Split the Query String

+URL parsing is the process of breaking down a web address (URL) into its individual parts, like the protocol, domain, path, query parameters, and more.
+This helps software understand and work with URLs for tasks like fetching web content, creating links, and handling data from web addresses.